Keyword Clustering: The Ultimate Guide to SEO Success

 How SE Ranking’s keyword clustering methods work

-Method (hard and soft) defines how search queries are compared: soft grouping compares all queries against the one with the largest search volume, while hard grouping compares queries against each other.
+Method (hard and soft) defines how search queries are compared: soft grouping compares the one with the largest search volume against all other keywords, while hard grouping compares all queries against each other.

 Let’s sum up the characteristics of each approach to semantic keyword clustering available in SE Ranking: